Ayushi0780/Hinglish_turn_detection/README.md

 1. Collecting more real Hindi and Hinglish conversational recordings.
 2. Increasing speaker diversity.
-3. Adding real-world background noise augmentation.
+3. Adding real-world background-noise augmentation.
 4. Training with more incomplete-turn examples containing fillers such as:

    * "umm..."